2018 Presenter: José Olivarez

 Sunday, October 28, 2-4 pm, Main Library Veterans Room

-Join us and poet, educator, and artist José Olivarez for sharing his creativity with our community as we celebrated and recognized former head librarian Ms. Ballinger and her many years of dedicated service to the library and to Oak Park.
+Many thanks to poet, educator, and artist José Olivarez for sharing his creativity with our community as we celebrated and recognized former head librarian Ms. Barbara Ballinger and her many years of dedicated service to the library and to Oak Park.
 This annual event is sponsored by the Friends of the Oak Park Public Library.
-Books will be available for signing and sale from The Book Table.
+Books were available for signing and sale from The Book Table.

 Olivarez is the son of Mexican immigrants, co-author of the book of poems Home Court, and co-host of the poetry podcast, The Poetry Gods.
 He is a graduate of Harvard University and the Marketing Manager at Young Chicago Authors.
 He has received fellowships from CantoMundo, Poets House, the Bronx Council on the Arts, the Poetry Foundation, and the Conversation Literary Festival, and his work has been published in The BreakBeat Poets: New American Poetry in the Age of Hip-Hop, The Adroit Journal, The Rumpus, and Hyperallergic, among other places.
 His debut book of poems, Citizen Illegal, from Haymarket Books is out now.

 About Barbara Ballinger